Pakistan Navy: Nishan-e-Haider

 In military awards hierarchy, the Nishan-e-Haider (lit.
 'Order of Lion Urdu نشان حیدر abbreviated as NH') is the highest and the most prestigious honour awarded posthumously for bravery and actions of valor in event of war.
 Established in March 1956 by the Constitution, this award is an equivalent to the American Medal of Honor, British Victoria Cross (VC), Russian Order of St. Andrew, or the French Legion of Honour.
 Unlike the American Medal of Honor, the Nishan-e-Haider (NH) has only been conferred to those who have been "martyred" and proved their distinguished valor of actions in an event of conflict or war.

 Since the commencement of the Navy on 15 August 1947, no naval officer has been honoured or bestowed with the medal.
 After the PNS Mehran attack on 22 May 2011, a recommendation was sent by the Prime Minister of Pakistan to the President of Pakistan to posthumously honour Lt.
-Syed Yasir Abbas for his heroic actions during the attack but nothing came of it.
+Syed Yasir Abbas for his heroic actions during the attack but the recommendations were rejected by the President of Pakistan.